longnetwork/longnetwork.github.io/_posts/2022-04-06-longnetwork-info.md

 - The network allows you to fix and set the priority (in time) of inventions, formulas, evidence, other works, with the ability to confirm ownership of the transaction by signing your **LONG** address;
 - The network allows voting by sending text messages to a given voting address or organizing provably fair lotteries;
 - Communication options: public chats, private encrypted chats, p2p chats, news channels, marketplaces for sales, both public and private. **By default, the wallet has a global PUBLIC chat for news and communication**;
 - The network allows you to perpetuate information.
-Like everything that enters the blockchain, it remains there forever and cannot be canceled or moderated;
+Like everything that enters the blockchain, it remains there forever and cannot be canceled or moderated (e.g. personal diary);

 **Attention!** All of the above has already been implemented and works in the desktop version of the wallet and nodes!
 You can take a look at this: